abi90/MyReads/README.md

 are currently reading, or want to read.

-This project is generated with [create-react-app](https://github.com/facebookincubator/create-react-app) version 1.3.3.
+This project was generated with [create-react-app](https://github.com/facebookincubator/create-react-app) version 1.3.3.

 ## Project Dependencies